LambdaTheDev/NetworkAudioSync/README.md

 If you have any problem with my asset, feel free to contact me on Discord: https://discord.gg/z9CakMWnT6

 # NetworkFootsteps
-This little script I made is to... efficiently synchronize footsteps sound.
-Here, sound accuracy does not matter, but performance.
-To configure this thing, you have to set footstep threshold, and footstep sounds.
-If you want to disable footsteps (for example when your character is in vehicle or is falling), then just disable NetworkFootsteps component and re-enable it when you will need it.
+This little script plays random sound when GameObject moves by some fixed distance.
+This is a perfect thing to use while implementing footsteps sounds - it uses much less network overhead.
+You can change at runtime footstep threshold, volume, and set if footsteps should be played or not (for example you don't wanna hear footsteps while driving a car or falling).

 # Planned features
 - Automatic late-joiners synchronization
+- Ambient sound synchronization (even for late-joiners

+# Projects that use NetworkAudioSync
+_If your project uses NetworkAudioSync & you want to promote it here, contact me on Discord!_